Clément Bonnefoy-Claudet PhD thesis

 Keywords

-soil organic matter, forests, carbon stocks, soil respiration, carbon dioxide, climatic constraints
+soil organic matter, forests, carbon stocks, soil respiration, molecular diversity, climatic constraints

 Thesis advisory panel